 Botany Program

 Because most plants do not migrate as readily as many animal species, they often become adapted to their specific local habitats, making them more vulnerable to short-term disturbances, fires, or rapid climate changes.
 When their habitat "islands" remain isolated long enough, they often diverge genetically into separate "endemic" species.
-About 150 such endemic plant species are unique to Nevada, growing here and nowhere else.
+About 133 such endemic plant species are unique to Nevada, growing here and nowhere else.

-By continually monitoring the locations and status of our most vulnerable plant species, and providing a central information source for planners and researchers, the Botany Program contributes to our primary goal of ensuring that no more of Nevada's rich natural heritage becomes threatened with extinction.
+By continually monitoring the locations and status of our most vulnerable plant species, providing a central information source for planners and researchers, the Botany Program contributes to our primary goal of ensuring that no more of Nevada's rich natural heritage becomes threatened with extinction.

 Current Projects